task-mule/task-mule/README.md

 First up, make sure you have Node.js installed:	[https://nodejs.org/en/](https://nodejs.org/en/)

-Now open your terminal and change directory to your automation project.
+Now open your terminal and change directory to your project.

 Create your package.json if you don't yet have one: